 Applications are open to all students, regardless of major or class standing.
 Depending on the amount of funding, we may be able to offer a small stipend to help support some students during CRISP.
 Students accepted into the program who are not offered a stipend may still participate in CRISP on an unpaid basis and will be eligible to earn academic credit for their research efforts.

 If you would like to support the CRISP efforts financially in order to make this high-impact experience available to more students, please contact Dr. Rob Sammelson, Chair of the Department of Chemistry

 Apply to the Program

 Are you interested in this distinctive opportunity to do research?
 Please inquire about our application in the Foundational Sciences Building, room 417.

 Frequently Asked Questions

 Applying for CRISP is easy.
 Early in the spring semester, we will post the application form.
-Download and print out the form and return the completed application to our office (Cooper Physical Science Building, room 305).
+Download and print out the form and return the completed application to our office (Foundational Sciences, Room 417).
 That's all there is to it.
 Generally, admission decisions are made during early April, and you will be notified of the decision of the selection committee.